Super Video CD: Video

-Because of its 480x480 resolution, SVCD picture quality is more than double that of VCD.
-On the downside, this increase in picture resolution sacrifices video length capacity by over 50%.
+Because of its 480x480 resolution and increased bit rate, SVCD picture quality is more than double that of VCD.
+On the downside, the increased bit rate sacrifices video length capacity by over 50%.
 Because of this, titles released on SVCD had to come on twice the number of discs.

 Unlike other CD-based formats, such as China Video Disc and Video CD, Super Video CD video is incompatible with both the DVD-Video and Blu-ray standards due to a conflict in resolution.
 However, many DVD and Blu-ray players will play back SVCD resolution video from a DVD or Blu-ray disc anyway.

 Interlaced video is supported for SVCD video.
 23.976 frames per second video is supported by use of interlacing and 3:2 pulldown.

 The combined audio and video bit rates should not exceed 2.7 Mbps.
 This data rate was chosen, in part, to ensure compatibility with slower and less expensive "2 × speed" CD drives.